Alan Duffy (astronomer)

-Alan R. Duffy (born 1983) is a professional astronomer and science communicator.
+Alan R. Duffy (born 1983) is a British and Australian professional astronomer and science communicator.
 He was born in England, raised in Northern Ireland, and is currently based in Australia.
 He is a professor at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology, and is the Lead Scientist at the Royal Institution of Australia.

 His research is focused on using super-computers to build and test models of the growth of galaxies within vast dark matter halos, and in particular focuses on the formation of the first galaxies in the early universe during the "Epoch of Reionisation".
 These models aim to improve our understanding of the nature of dark matter, and the large scale properties of the universe.

 Early life and studies

 Duffy was born in Peterborough, England.
 His family migrated to Northern Ireland when he was four years old, where he attended Ballyclare High School.

 His undergraduate studies in physics were conducted at the University of Manchester.
 He incorporated periods of study in the Netherlands on an EU scholarship, working on supercomputers at Europe's oldest observatory in Leiden University, and undertook physics at the University of Amsterdam, even though he spoke no Dutch when he started.
 He graduated with a MPhys (1st) in 2005.

 He completed his PhD in Astronomy and Astrophysics at Jodrell Bank Observatory based in the University of Manchester in 2009, with his thesis entitled "Investigation of large scale structure in the Universe".